2raj2raj/bitcoin-educational-content/courses/pos305/en.md

 ![image](assets/en/51.webp)

-Click on the Drop down and Store owners can set a Custom HTML title to be displayed on the checkout page.
+Click on the drop-down, and Store owners can set a Custom HTML title to be displayed on the checkout page.

 ![image](assets/en/52.webp)

-To ensure the customer knows his payment method, a store owner can explicitly set his checkout always to require the users to choose their preferred payment method.
-When the invoice is paid for, BTCPay Server allows the customer to return to the webshop.
-Store owners can set this redirect after the customer has paid automatically.
+To ensure customers know their payment method, a store owner can explicitly set their checkout always to require users to choose their preferred payment method.
+Once the invoice is paid, BTCPay Server allows the customer to return to the webshop.
+Store owners can set this redirect to be automatically applied after the customer has paid.

 ![image](assets/en/53.webp)

 #### Public receipt

-Within the public receipt settings, a store owner can set the receipt pages to the public and show the payment list on the receipt page and the QR code of the receipt for the customer to access it digitally easily.
+Within the public receipt settings, a store owner can set the receipt pages to be public, displaying the payment list on the receipt page and the QR code for the customer to access it easily.

 ![image](assets/en/54.webp)

 ### Access Tokens

-Access tokens are used for pairing to certain e-commerce integration's or custom build integration's.
+Access tokens are used for pairing with certain e-commerce integrations or custom-built integrations.

 ![image](assets/en/55.webp)